-At JetBlue, with its intense focus on personalized customer service, the identity use case is particularly complex.
-To achieve a unified infrastructure where customers, partners, and JetBlue crewmembers can interact seamlessly and securely, the identity solution must be able to recognize many different levels of access and user type, and manage the policies that apply to them.
+At JetBlue, with its intense focus on personalised customer service, the identity use case is particularly complex.
+To achieve a unified infrastructure where customers, partners, and JetBlue crewmembers can interact seamlessly and securely, the identity solution must be able to recognise many different levels of access and user type, and manage the policies that apply to them.

 Compatible cultures.
 Spot-on technology.

 “We started working with Okta about a year ago, looking at their tools and technology to protect our valuable information,” says Sundaram.
 “Things in the identity space change almost by the hour, and we need a technology partner that can keep up with that pace of change on a daily basis.”